junxit/us-congress-bills-112/metadata.md

 - 2012-09-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 508.
 - 2012-11-30 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7307-7308; text as passed Senate: CR S7307-7308)
 - 2012-11-30 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7307-7308; text as passed Senate: CR S7307-7308)
+- 2012-12-03 — Message on Senate action sent to the House.
+- 2012-12-03 — Received in the House.
+- 2012-12-03 — Referred to the House Committee on Oversight and Government Reform.